iam-bhagyanarava/ansible-zero-to-hero/Day-03/02-ansible-playbook-components.md

 ## Collections

 Collections are a distribution format for Ansible content.
 They bundle together multiple roles, modules, plugins, and other Ansible artifacts.
 Collections make it easier to share and reuse Ansible content.

+(or) An Ansible Collection is a structured package that contains modules, roles, plugins, and other resources, used to organize and share automation code.

+### ansible.builtin.copy
+ansible.builtin → collection
+	•	copy → module inside collections

 Example

 A collection structure might look like this: